MAINTENANCE TECHNOLOGY • September 2014

 The roles and responsibilities of today’s equipment-health-focused professionals go beyond collecting and analyzing data.

 MT asked a condition-monitoring expert to tell us what the job descriptions don’t.

 Many colleges and universities require their students to take a basic psychology course.
 Most students wonder why.
 But according to Trent Phillips of LUDECA, Inc., a condition-monitoring (CM) analyst would be very likely to know why.

-Read entire article/interview “Are You A Psychologist, A Condition-Monitoring Analyst, Or Both?”
+Read the entire article/interview “Are You A Psychologist, A Condition-Monitoring Analyst, Or Both?”

 Condition Monitoring by Trent Phillips